Characteristics of the plant

-Tobacco belongs to the Solanaceae or Belladonna family.
-This family includes tomato, pepper, eggplant, Irish potatoes and many other plants.
-Weed belongs to the Nicotiana genus, and almost all commercial pots are of the tabacum species.
-The Nicotiana rustica species was commonly used by American Indians and is still used by some cultures for ceremonial purposes.
+Tobacco belongs to the nightshade or nightshade family.
+This family includes tomato, pepper, eggplant, Irish potato, and a number of other plants.
+Tobacco belongs to the Nicotiana genus and almost all commercial tobaccos are of the tabacum species.
+The Nicotiana rustica species was commonly used by American Indians and is still used today by some cultures for ceremonial purposes.

-Tobacco should be grown in a sunny place on well-drained soils; poorly drained soils could cause weak growth and even plant death.
-Drought stress may limit growth on excessively drained soils unless irrigation is provided.
-Lack of sunshine will result in slender plants, weak growth and thin leaves.
-Some types of tobacco, such as the one used to roll cigars, are grown under a specific shade to promote desirable leaf characteristics.
+Tobacco should be grown in a sunny location on well-drained soils, poorly drained soils could cause poor growth and even death of plants.
+Drought stress could limit growth on over-drained soils unless irrigation is provided.
+Lack of sun will result in slender plants, poor growth, and thin leaves.
+Some types of tobacco, such as that used to roll cigars, are grown under some shade to promote desirable foliar characteristics.

-Avoid planting tobacco on soil infested with nematodes and diseases.
-The herbs would be excellent rotations for smoking, while the tomato, pepper and similar plants would not be suitable.
-In addition to soil-borne pests, various viral diseases and insects that attack tomato and pepper also attack tobacco, so try to keep these plants in different areas of the garden.
+Avoid planting tobacco on soil infested with disease nematodes.
+Herbs would be excellent rotations for tobacco, while tomato, pepper, and similar plants would not be suitable.
+In addition to soilborne pests, various viral diseases and insects that attack tomato and pepper also attack tobacco, so try to keep these plants in different areas of the garden.

-The pH of the soil should be around 5.8 for better tobacco growth.
-If lime is needed to increase pH, use dolomite to get the magnesium nutrient that is important for plant growth.
-Weak growth and some growth disorders may occur if the soil pH is around 6.5 or more.
+The soil pH should be around 5.8 for best tobacco growth.
+If lime is needed to raise the pH, use dolomite to get the magnesium nutrient that is important for plant growth.
+Poor growth and some growth disturbances can occur if the soil pH is around 6.5 or higher.

-Because tobacco seeds are tiny (300,000 or more per ounce), they should be sown in a greenhouse or a protected area.
+Since tobacco seeds are very small (300,000 or more per ounce), they should be sown in a greenhouse or protected area.
 The soil should be free of grass seeds and pathogenic organisms.
-A vase of flowers will be a satisfactory container if only a few transplants are needed.
-Sprinkle the grain on the soil surface, then firm the soil surface to ensure good contact with the soil.
-Irrigate with a fine spray or add water to a saucer under the flower pot.
-Add water as often as necessary to keep the surface of the soil moist, but avoid stagnation.
+A flower pot would be a satisfying container if only a few transplants are needed.
+Sprinkle the seed on the soil surface, then firm the soil surface to ensure good contact with the soil.
+Irrigate with a very fine spray or add water to a saucer under the flowerpot.
+Add water as often as necessary to keep the soil surface moist, but avoid waterlogging.

-A tobacco fertiliser should contain little, or no chlorine and most of the nitrogen should be in the form of nitrate.
-The compost produced for tomato, pepper and potato should be satisfying for tobacco.
+A tobacco fertilizer should contain little or no chlorine and most of the nitrogen should be in the form of nitrate.
+The fertilizer produced for tomato, pepper and potato should be satisfactory for tobacco.

-The seed should be sown about 50-60 days before the desired date for field transplantation.
-The transplant should be performed after there is no further danger of frost.
-Usually, the best operation is when the seedling has reached about 15-20 cm in length.
+The seed should be sown approximately 50-60 days before the desired field transplant date.
+The transplant should be done after there is no further danger of frost.
+Normally the best transplant is when the seedling has reached about 15-20 cm in length.

-Tobacco transplantation is very similar to transplanting other garden plants.
-Make a mulch and provide drainage by settling the soil.
-If the rows are used, space the plants about 60 cm apart.
+Transplanting tobacco is very similar to transplanting other garden plants.
+Mulch and provide drainage by settling the soil.
+If rows are used, space the plants about 60 cm apart.
 The rows should be between 100 and 120 cm apart.
-Water the plants after transplanting and when necessary during the season.
+Water the plants after transplanting and as needed during the season.